An arithmetic count of the lines meeting four lines in P^3: Introduction

 \section{Introduction}

 It is a classical result that there are exactly two lines meeting four general lines in $\bbb{P}^3_{\bbb{C}}$, and we briefly recall a proof.
 The lines meeting three of the four are pairwise disjoint and their union is a degree $2$ hypersurface.
 The intersection of the fourth line with the hypersurface is then two points, one on each of the two lines meeting all four.
-There is a lovely description in, for example, \cite[3.4.1]{EisenbudHarris}.
-Over an arbitrary field $k$, the hypersurface is defined over $k$, but the two intersection points, and therefore the two lines, may have coefficients in some quadratic extension $k[\sqrt{L}]$ of $k$.
+See \cite[3.4.1]{EisenbudHarris} for a more detailed description of this problem.
+If all four lines are now defined over an arbitrary field $k$, the associated degree $2$ hypersurface is also defined over $k$, but the two intersection points, and therefore the two lines, may have coefficients in some quadratic extension $k[\sqrt{L}]$ of $k$.
 For example, over the real numbers $\bbb{R}$, there may be two real lines or a Galois-conjugate pair of $\bbb{C}$-lines.

 In this paper, we give a restriction on the field of definition of the two lines combined with other arithmetic-geometric information on the configurations of the lines.
 More generally, we give an analogous restriction on the lines meeting $2n-2$ codimension $2$ hyperplanes in $\bbb{P}^n$ with $n$ odd.
+In the appendix, the condition that each of the hyperplanes is \textit{individually} defined over $k$ is relaxed to the condition that their \textit{union} is defined over $k$, or more precisely, that the lines form an \'etale $k$-algebra.
+In other words, the field of definition of any line is separable over $k$, and the Galois group of the maximal separable extension of $k$ is now allowed to permute the $2n-2$ hyperplanes.

 These restrictions are equalities in the Grothendieck--Witt group $\GW(k)$ of the ground field $k$, defined to be the group completion of the semi-ring of isomorphism classes of non-degenerate, symmetric bilinear forms on finite dimensional vector spaces valued in $k$.
 The Grothendieck--Witt group arises in this context as the target of Morel's degree homomorphism in $\bbb{A}^1$-homotopy theory.
 A feature of $\bbb{A}^1$-homotopy theory is that it produces results over any field.
 These results can record arithmetic-geometric information about enumerative problems, classically posed over the complex numbers, which admit solutions using algebraic topology.
 We show this is the case for the two enumerative problems just described and answer the question of what information is being recorded.